Xilinx/SDSoC_Examples/cpp/getting_started/hello_vadd/README.md

 ## 1. OVERVIEW
-This example demonstrates how loop pipelining can be used to improve the performance of a hardware function
+This is a basic hello_vector_add example that demonstrates how loop pipelining can be used to improve the performance of a hardware function

 ***KEY CONCEPTS:*** Hardware Function Optimization, Loop Pipelining